newsdatahub/ai-market-intelligence-dashboard/README.md

 Yes — extend components in `frontend/src/components/charts/`.

 **Q: How do I customize PDF styling?**
-Modify `frontend/src/components/ExportReportPDF.tsx` or adjust the CSS used by `html2pdf.js`.
+Modify the StyleSheet in `frontend/src/components/ExportReportPDF.tsx`.

 **Q: How do I deploy this?**
 This is a tutorial.
 For production: